aloftdata/enram.eu/pages/activities/international-conference-radar-aeroecology-applications-and-perspectives.md

 Where: Rome, Italy

 ENRAM will be organizing an international conference **“Radar aeroecology: applications and perspectives”**.
-Please save the dates in your agenda and check the [conference website](https://conferencedetails-enram.rhcloud.com/) for conference registration and details.

 The conference will bring together meteorologists, ecologists, environmental consultants and diverse stakeholders.
 The aim of this conference is to showcase new discoveries in aeroecology, methodological developments supporting radar aeroecology and current applications for a range of stakeholders.
 The conference will include invited speakers, oral presentations and flash poster presentations and ample time for discussion.